mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ### Empirical Risk Minimization <br />

 The goal of machine learning is to minimize the expected generalization error $J(\theta)$, called risk.
 Since the data generating distribution $p$ is unknown the task cannot be solved by an optimization algorithm.
-Instead the problem is converted back into an optimization problem by replacing the true distribution by the empirical distribution <br /> $E_{(x, y) \sim \hat{p}} L(f(x; \theta), y) = \frac{1}{m} \sum\limits_{i=1}^{m} L(f(x^{(i)}; \theta), y^{(i)})$ <br /> where m is the number of training examples.
+Instead the problem is converted back into an optimization problem by replacing the true distribution by the empirical distribution $E_{(x, y) \sim \hat{p}} L(f(x; \theta), y) = \frac{1}{m} \sum\limits_{i=1}^{m} L(f(x^{(i)}; \theta), y^{(i)})$, <br /> where m is the number of training examples.
 The training process based on minimizing the average training error is called empirical risk minimization.
 In the context of deep learning empirical risk minimization is rarely used.
 The first reason for this is that empirical risk minimization is prone to overfitting.
 The second reason is that many loss functions do not have useful derivatives, but the most effective modern optimization methods are based on gradient descent which involves the derivative of the loss function.
 Instead of reducing the empirical risk, we optimize a more different quantity from the one that we actually want to optimize in deep learning.

 ### Surrogate Loss Functions and Early Stopping <br />